preludeorg/libraries/README.md

 ### Tests

-Securit tests are production ready TTPs.
+Security tests are production ready TTPs.
 Tests from this repository are automatically loaded into Detect and can be run immediately on any endpoint.